geerma/leftoversmarketplace/README.md

 ## How we built it

 We created a cozy-themed design using Figma, which was used in the creation of our Front-End, and that was made using React (along with HTML, CSS, and JavaScript).
 The bank-end was created using MongoDB.
-Finally, the website was deployed onto Vercel, which we managed to get it linked up to our domain name: http://www.leftoversmarketplace.tech/
+Finally, the website was deployed onto Vercel.

 ## Challenges we ran into